nationalarchives/design-system/src/styles/grid/index.md

 A container can be made by adding a `tna-container` class to an element.

-The container will restrict the total width of the site to the calue of the `$largest-container-width` variable which has a default of `1280px`.
+The container will restrict the total width of the site to the value of the `$largest-container-width` variable which has a default of `1280px`.

 Columns can then be added inside a container.